CivicTechWR/WRvotes/docs/resources/index.md

 # Election Resources

-**Note:** This information is still being reviewed for the 2022 election, and some of it may be out of date.

 This page contains helpful resources to help you understand how this election works.
 A good place to start is the [Information for Voters](./voter-info) page.